feO2x/FileSystemAnalyzer/readme.md

 ![Light Libraries Logo](/Design/ravendb.png)

 You can use RavenDB for seven days without a license.
-Afterwards, just simply head over to [ravendb.net](https://ravendb.net/buy) and get a free license.
+Afterwards, just head over to [ravendb.net](https://ravendb.net/buy) and get a free license.

 You can customize the settings by creating a file called `appsettings.Development.json` next to the existing [appsettings.json](https://github.com/feO2x/FileSystemAnalyzer/blob/main/Code/FileSystemAnalyzer.AvaloniaApp/appsettings.json) file.
 This file is automatically ignored by git.
 Simply assign new values in this file with the same keys, they will override the contents of appsettings.json.